XiBiTuH/OCR-Dataset/README.md

 # OCR Dataset

+## Description
- Extracting features from OCR images and analysing results
+Extracting features from OCR images and applying different machine learning algorithms to classify each traffic sign.